 Unfortunately one member of the group had to cancel (we missed you Salima!) and so Gleb and I set off to discover what Arran’s coastal path had to offer.
 It was only Gleb’s second time on the island (the first being our Glen Rosa walk a year prior) and he was quite keen to change plans and attempt Goatfell again, however much to his disappointment I wasn’t up for it: A combination of a VERY choppy ferry crossing, the poor weather and the fact that I had been up that mountain countless times… sorry Gleb!
 Another time for sure 😉 Just to tease him we were treated to a lovely view of said mountain from Brodick as we awaited the ferry home later in the day!

 I have Dougie Russell to thank for this route!
-He had kindly mapped it out on Viewranger for me, making navigation super easy.
+He had kindly plotted it out on a mapping app for me, making navigation super easy.
 There is nothing better than walking a route suggested by a ‘local’ (read ‘someone who has moved to the island in recent years and has a habit of posting photos from his walks on social media rendering me insanely jealous!’)
 Can’t thank him enough for taking the time to plan this one out for me though, it was a cracker!

 Part One: the coastal walk (my favourite!)
 Wet underfoot but beautiful, remote, rugged….. and we saw a seal!